17 Things I Found to Do While Sick and Stuck in Bed

 I Was Bedridden for Several Weeks

-As the doctor explained it, it was going to be a small, routine surgery with only a tiny chance of complications, so I packed for a short stay.
-The day before the surgery, I went to the hospital with a suitcase that my grandmother jokingly said made me look like I was going on a romantic spa trip instead of a surgery.
+As the doctor explained it, it was going to be a small, routine surgery, so I packed for a short stay.
+The day before the surgery, I went to the hospital with a suitcase that my grandmother jokingly said made me look like I was going on a romantic spa trip instead of surgery.